Introduction

 tldr

-pages or workspace commands from.intellishell
+pages or workspace-specific items from.intellishell

 file are not included.